FAIRplus/the-fair-cookbook/content/recipes/applied-examples/nd4bb.md

 To prepare for the ontology annotation, we first generated lists of different types of attributes, which include “AMRclass”, “AMR compound”, “PropertyGroup”, etc. In each spreadsheet, the values are listed as separate rows for ontology annotation.

 The strings went through additional parsing to improve mapping confidence.
 Duplicated or missing attributes were removed.
-Stemming and lemmatization were implemented to map the keyword to its root form to avoid mismatch because of spelling/form variations.
+Stemming and lemmatization were implemented to map the keyword to its root form to avoid mismatch due to spelling or form variations.

 All the strings were sent through ZOOMA/NCBO API to search for ontology annotation.
 The ontology annotation results are listed here ([result Excel file for querying ZOOMA](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/ExtractedMetadata_20190124_TP%2BZOOMA_1019.xlsx), [result Excel file for querying NCBO](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/ExtractedMetadata_20190124_TP%2BNCBOREC_1021.xlsx)).
 The ontology annotations were ranked and selected based on its confidence.
 For strings that didn’t find proper ontology mapping, the original values were kept.
 The ontology annotation preparation workflow is [here](https://owncloud.lcsb.uni.lu/remote.php/webdav/ND4BB/AMR_DB/AMR_DB_AnnotationProcess/20190122_EBI_ZOOMA_requests_V5.knwf).

 Both ZOOMA and NCBO ontology recommenders returned the nearly same number of annotated terms, also the number searched ontologies for the NCBO Recommender (313) was much higher than the number of searched ontologies for the ZOOMA (11) service.
-For only few cases the NCBO Recommender showed results (e.g. BAL29880 and MBX2319) were ZOOMA did not find a corresponding ontology.
+For only a few cases did the NCBO Recommender show results (e.g. BAL29880 and MBX2319) where ZOOMA did not find a corresponding ontology.

-One difference between these two ontology mappers is they process special characters (e.g. -_#) and spaces differently.
+One important difference between these two ontology mappers is that they process special characters (e.g. -_#) and spaces differently.
 For example, in NCBO, among “ ‘beta-lactamase inhibitors’, ‘beta lactamase inhibitors’ and ‘betalactamase inhibitors’ only the ontology annotation of the first item was found.
 While ZOOMA returned ontology annotation results for all three descriptions.
 Another example would be Aminonucleosides, Aminonucleoside, Amino nucleoside.
 While NCBO Recommender found no result, ZOOMA found at least a result for the terms ‘Aminonucleoside’, ‘Amino nucleoside’.
 This proves the necessity of running stemming or lemmatizing prior to ontology mapping service.

 Provenance metadata about the ontology annotation pipeline implementation are stored here in the same file.